 Local Tip: Don't miss the view from the two-story outdoor terrace behind the main gallery.
 It's one of the best views in town.

 2. Take a whitewater trip down the Chattahoochee River at Rush South Whitewater Park.

 We're firm believers that every visitor to Columbus should take at least one trip down the river on our hometown whitewater course.
-Additionally, there are other adventure options such as ziplining and fly fishing.
+Additionally, there are other adventure options such as zip lining, fly fishing, and even stand up paddle board yoga.
 Or spend an afternoon on RiverWalk Island watching a kayaking competion or two.

 3. See a new exhibit at The Columbus Musuem.